Last revised: 03/17/2025 by tjs.

 According to the Quality Matters Standards for Online and Blended Courses, assessments should be sequenced, varied, and suited to the level of the course.
 (QM 3.4)

-- Assessments should be “sequenced so as to promote the learning process and to build on previously mastered knowledge and skills gained in this course and prerequisite courses.”
+- Sequenced: Assessments should be “sequenced in a way that enables learners to build on previous knowledge and skills gained in this course and prerequisite courses.”

 Types of Assessments

-A variety of activities can be used for formative, interim, and summative evaluation of student learning.
+A variety of activities can be used for formative, interim, and summative evaluation of student learning, i.e., progress toward achieving the learning objectives

 A well-designed course includes:

-- Summative assessment — activities to evaluate student learning at the end of an instructional unit or course (Tyler, Gagne & Scriven, 1967).
+- Summative assessment: refers to activities to evaluate student learning at the end of an instructional unit or course (Tyler, Gagne & Scriven, 1967).

 Consider some of the different forms of assessment at these sites: